Flushing Meadows–Corona Park: Recreational facilities

+World's Fair facilities

-Some World's Fair buildings continued to be in use after the 1964 Fair.
+Some 1964 World's Fair buildings remained in use after the fair.
 The Flushing Meadows Carousel, opened as part of the 1964 Fair, operates in the northwestern part of the park.
-The New York Hall of Science, founded during the 1964 World's Fair, was one of the country's first science museums and still operates in its original location at the park's northern corner.
-The New York State Pavilion, constructed as the state's exhibit hall for the same World's Fair, is also a feature of the park.
-However, no new use for the building was found after the Fair, and the structure sits derelict and decaying, although it was repainted yellow in 2015.
-Next to the New York State Pavilion is the Queens Theatre in the Park, originally the 1964 Fair's "Theaterama" attraction, which moved into its current building in 1993.
+The New York Hall of Science at the park's northern corner, founded during the 1964 World's Fair, still operates in its original location.
+The New York State Pavilion, constructed as the state's exhibit hall for the same World's Fair, sits derelict and decaying.
+The pavilion was repainted yellow in 2015 and underwent renovations in the 2020s.
+At the northern end of the New York State Pavilion is the Queens Theatre in the Park, originally the pavilion's "Theaterama" attraction, which moved into its current building in 1993.
 Terrace on the Park, a banquet and catering facility, was originally the 1964 World's Fair's official helipad.
 The Queens Museum, which became the headquarters of the United Nations General Assembly after the 1939 Fair, was adapted as the 1964 Fair's New York City Pavilion building.
 After the fair, it was subdivided into the Queens Center for Art and an ice-skating rink, the latter of which was removed when the museum was expanded in 2013.

-Other buildings remained for a while after the 1964 Fair's conclusion to see if a new use for them could be found, but were subsequently demolished.
-This included the Travel and Transportation Pavilion, destroyed in 1967 after a failed conversion to a fire station, and the Federal Pavilion, demolished in 1977 after great deterioration.
+Other buildings remained for a while after the 1964 Fair's conclusion but were subsequently demolished.
+This included the Travel and Transportation Pavilion, destroyed in 1967 after a failed conversion to a fire station, and the United States Pavilion, demolished in 1977 after great deterioration.
 One such parcel became the site of the Playground for All Children, one of the first playgrounds designed to include handicapped-accessible activities.
 The design competition for the playground was won by architect Hisham N. Ashkouri; the facility was completed in 1984, and it was refurbished and reopened in 1997.

 Art installations

 Immediately outside the USTA Billie Jean King National Tennis Center is a sculpture by Eric Fischl called Soul in Flight.
 The sculpture, unveiled in August 2000, is a 14-foot bronze nude statue that serves as a permanent memorial to Arthur Ashe and includes one of his favorite quotes, "From what we get we can make a living; what we give, however, makes a life."

-In January 2022, sculptor Sherwin Banfield unveiled Going Back to the Meadows, a statue of Queens-born LL Cool J. Located in David Dinkins Circle, the installation depicts him in a Kangol bucket hat and Cuban link chain, holding up a solar-powered boombox loaded with a cassette of his 1985 debut album, Radio.
-The sculpture, which is planned to remain through November 2022, features speakers that are timed to play LL Cool J's music for five hours on several days of the week.
+In January 2022, sculptor Sherwin Banfield unveiled Going Back to the Meadows, a statue of Queens–born rapper LL Cool J. Located in David Dinkins Circle, the installation depicted him in a Kangol bucket hat and Cuban link chain, holding up a solar-powered boombox loaded with a cassette of his 1985 debut album, Radio.
+The sculpture, which remained through November 2022, featured speakers that were timed to play LL Cool J's music for five hours on several days of the week.